blep/pyray_examples/README.md

 # pyray_examples

-Examples for [pyray](), migrated to Python from the raylib C examples.
+This repo contains example programs for [pyray](https://github.com/electronstudio/raylib-python-cffi), the Python bindings for the [raylib](https://github.com/raysan5/raylib) library.
+All examples have been migrated from the official raylib C examples.

 Original C examples:
 - [raylib](https://github.com/raysan5/raylib/tree/master/examples)